AppOmni-Labs/ao-rule-manager-cli/README.md

 ### Working with Rules
 #### Getting a Rule
+Note: The `id` is the unique identifier for each rule and can be located in the URL when viewing a rule in the browser.
+When you click on a rule it will be the UUID value in `panel=...`
 ```bash
 ao-rule-manager -g -i <id> | jq .`  #Pipe to jq for pretty printing
 ```